Cloudy Kitchen

 Hi!
 Happy Sunday!
 It is super hot here, and I am so stoked that I have a big old slice of this No Bake Passionfruit and Lemon Meringue Bar here with me right now!

 These Lemon Meringue bars are the perfect summer dessert - you can make it without turning on the oven, and the recipe here is made in a loaf pan, so is the perfect quantity for either a small household or gathering.
+I love a no-bake dessert bar recipe and this one ticks all my boxes!

 I was making half batches while I was testing, using a loaf pan, and then realised that the loaf pan batch made the perfect amount.
 A loaf pan is a great investment for small batch baking recipes.